Shiro7940/Adding-Ruby-Furigana-To-Japanese-Lyrics-In-MediaWiki/README.md

 Since the context info was lost because of the program design, MeCab sometimes cannot generate appropriate furigana.

-But it is quite a relief compared to manually adding furigana.
+But it is quite a relief compared to manually adding furigana and MediaWiki templates to the lyric.

 You can copy the generated lyrics from the console.